 Life is a collection of moments.
 And a photographer is the agent who has the power to capture these situations.
-In the second he portrays the light the moment is already gone.
 The mechanism and indeed art of photography aims to interrupt the constant progress of change that is life in order to create long-lasting memories.
 It always involves subjective judgement about the situation at hand.
 Putting differently, photography involves the nexus of a subject with the situational moment of time.

 With his set of skills, the photographer can take the role of a storyteller in an open-ended und multi-period world.
 His very action of capturing moments is a manifestation of his subjective construction of the reality of time.
 By doing so, he is faced with boundary conditions and constraints which provide the mechanism for human creativity that allows imagining new possibilities.
 His essential function is making sense of chaos, reducing the pluralism of life to a simple entity.